tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 ### ReadIndex API

-In order for let the AP engine to read data the same way as *Consistent Replica Read*.
+In order for the AP engine to read data the same way as *Consistent Replica Read*.
 TiKV will provide a special API, which responds to the request with the latest `CommitIndex`.
-The AP engine may need to handle the request same as described above.
+The AP engine may need to handle the request as described above.

 ## Drawbacks